ReactTraining/react-workshop/README.md

 When you start our code, it will start the app at port `3000` and a small local database at port `3333`.
 Don't worry too much about the database, it's nothing big or harmful.
 It's a tool called `json-server` which runs 100% within the React Training repo so as soon as you quit the app and if you remove the repo, you've removed the database.

 There are some rare times when you quit the app the background process for port `3333` remains open and this will prevent you from starting the app again until the port is closed.
-So we made `npm run kill-db` as a command for you in case this happens.
+So we made `npm run kill-db` (Mac/Linux) or `npm run kill-db-powershell` (PowerShell on Windows) as a command for you in case this happens.

 ## Updating